 Not only are points deducted from your score, but also the inquiries are burned into your report for up to two years.
 Any future inquiries will reveal your previous inquiries, and this can begin to paint a picture of desperation to lenders who will be much less likely to grant the next loan you need.

-Soft inquiries usually occur when an individual checks their own credit or when a company checks your credit for background check or pre-approval purposes.
+Soft inquiries usually occur when an individual checks their credit or when a company checks your credit for a background check or pre-approval purposes.
 Unlike hard inquires, soft inquiries do not damage your score.
 Agents can perform soft inquiries while verifying tenants to check up on their scores without having to worry about the consequences.

 What can I do to protect myself?